Temperature Climate of Ireland

 Traditionally, surface air temperature is measured by thermometers which are housed in a white painted wooden louvered shelter known as a Stevenson Screen in degrees Celsius (°C) and is the standard at official Irish weather stations.
 Images above show the full Stevenson Screen as it appears in the open, also shown is the internal instrumentation (locations: Dublin Airport and Markree).

 Did you know?
 Air temperature measured in direct sunshine, or in a porch, could be up to 10°C or 15°C higher in warm and sunny weather.
 This is why temperature measurements are made in a standard enclosure out of direct sunshine.
+Surface air temperature is not the only temperature measured by Met Éireann, others include upper air, earth and soil temperatures.

 Temperature(s) are measured at climate stations and traditionally were read once a day at 9 UTC.
 At synoptic stations, a new generation of stations provide minute by minute readings of the main weather parameters, including temperature.
 At these automatic stations and at the airports temperatures are measured by means of platinum resistance thermometer, at other locations the temperature is read by means of a mercury-filled thermometer.
-A project is currently way to replace mercury thermometers with the platinum resistance thermometers.
+A project is currently underway to replace mercury thermometers with the platinum resistance thermometers.

 Inhomogenieties arise in data time series due to changes in instrumentation, observer, location and times of observation, they can also occur due to changes in station exposure due to new buildings, tree growth, et cetera, in the vicinity of the station.
 Met Éireann is currently working on homogenisation of data series, data used in this section have not been homogenised.